janaom/gcp-associate-data-practitioner-exam-prep-guide/README.md

 -----------------

-All notes and screenshots are from "Introduction to Data Engineering on Google Cloud" course, here is the [link](https://www.cloudskillsboost.google/paths/1336/course_templates/1157).
+❗ **All notes and screenshots are from "Introduction to Data Engineering on Google Cloud" course, here is the [link](https://www.cloudskillsboost.google/paths/1336/course_templates/1157).**

 ------------------------